wangjy0116/Black-Box-UE-Hub/README.md

 - **Computation** indicates relative inference cost.
 - **Calibration** indicates whether the method directly produces a confidence score in `[0, 1]` without requiring additional calibration or normalization.
 - **Open-ended** and **Closed-ended** indicate whether the method is applicable to open-ended QA and/or closed-ended QA.
-- **Code** links to publicly available implementations when listed in the survey table.
+- **Code** links to publicly available implementations for each specific method.

 ---